VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Minimum ilvl: i600
 Maximum ilvl: i605
 Maxsubstat ilvl: (i725 probably)
-DPS Requirement: ~1524890k or a bit less if you sacrifce a Lala
+DPS Requirement: ~1524890k or a bit less if you sacrifice a Lala
 Loot:*

 + *Token: 1 Dragonsong Totem (1 token for an Ultimate Weapon of the Heavens)*